MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/failed-get-contents-log-error.md

 **Applies to:** :heavy_check_mark: Linux VMs :heavy_check_mark: Windows VMs

+_Original KB number:_ &nbsp; 4094480

 This article provides a solution to an issue in which "Failed to get contents of the log" error occurs when you view a virtual machine screen shot in the Boot Diagnostics blade in the Azure portal.

-_Original product version:_ &nbsp; Virtual Machine running Windows, Virtual Machine running Linux
-_Original KB number:_ &nbsp; 4094480

 ## Symptoms